wasabipesto/beehive/src/media-2024/index.md

 Fake married, real spies.

 I haven’t seen the original movie, but this show worked very well on its own.
 The characters never know what’s expected of them, from each other or their agency, and the actors play that tension realistically.
-I though the pacing was fast, almost too fast, and I’m very interested in seeing more.
+I thought the pacing was fast, almost too fast, and I’m very interested in seeing more.

 ### Scavengers Reign